No Room Rent Capping | No Medical Check-up up to 55yrs | Tax Benefit up to Rs.75,000 | Buy Health Insurance starting @ ₹160 pm Check Plans

 Health Benefits of Eating Tofu

-Tofu, made from soy milk, can be very beneficial to your health if consumed within the recommended limits.
-It can also be a great substitute for paneer for people with lactose intolerance.
-Wondering about how tofu can help your body?
-Check out the health benefits of eating tofu
+Tofu can be very beneficial to your health if consumed within the recommended limits.
+It can also be a great substitute for paneer, especially for people with lactose intolerance.
+Here are some of the health benefits of eating tofu as part of your regular diet:

-Soy is rich in estrogenic components, and this is a very heart-friendly ingredient.
-They improve the manner in which the endothelium functions.
-It also improves the way in which your blood vessels function, and promote general vascular health.
+Soy is rich in estrogenic components, which is a very heart-friendly ingredient.
+They improve the manner in which the endothelium in your blood vessels functions.
+In addiiton, these also improve the way in which your blood vessels work, and promote general vascular health.

 Cholesterol can put great stress on your heart.
 Fortunately, tofu can reduce and regulate cholesterol levels in the body.
 In fact, eating around 10 ounces of tofu daily can bring down the levels of bad cholesterol in the body by around 5%.

 Tofu has also been linked with reduced risk of prostate cancer and colorectal cancer.
-The high fiber content keeps the colon healthy and improves gut health too.
-And tofu may also reduce Prostate Specific Antigen (PSA) levels, thereby lowering prostate cancer risk.
+The high fiber content in them keeps the colon healthy and improves gut health as well.
+Tofu can also help reduce Prostate Specific Antigen (PSA) levels, thereby lowering the risk of contracting prostate cancer.

 Estrogen is also important for bone health.
-And since estrogen levels dip in women after menopause, including estrogen-rich food like tofu can help reduce the risk of osteoporosis.
+Since these levels dip in women after menopause, including estrogen-rich food like tofu in their diet can help reduce the risk of osteoporosis.
 Additionally, tofu also has high levels of calcium, which is essential for bone health.

 Tofu has also been linked with improved brain health.
 Soy-based foods are generally helpful when it comes to prevention of memory loss and deterioration of other brain functions.